-H1 Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking

-- If the data being reported are final figures for the 2021-2022 academic year (see the next item below), - Include aid awarded to international students (i.e., those not gualifying for federal aid). - Aid that is non-need-based but that was used to meet need should be reported in the need-based aid - For a suggested order of precedence in assigning categories of aid to cover need, see the entry for - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+- H1 Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking - If the data being reported are final figures for the 2021-2022 academic year (see the next item below), - Include aid awarded to international students (i.e., those not qualifying for federal aid). - · Aid that is non-need-based but that was used to meet need should be reported in the need-based aid

+- For a suggested order of precedence in assigning categories of aid to cover need, see the entry for - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.

+estimated 2021-2022 Final

+Indicate the academic year for which data are reported for items H1, X

-Which needs-analysis methodology does your institution use in awarding institutional aid?
+Which needs-analysis methodology does your institution use in awarding g institutional aid?
 (Formerly H3)

-Federal methodology (FM) Х Institutional methodology (IM) Both FM and IM
+Χ Federal methodology (FM)

+Institutional methodology (IM)

+Both FM and IM